gmfc/Yggdrasill/README.md

 I'm taking [Ragnarok Online](https://en.wikipedia.org/wiki/Ragnarok_Online) as inspiration.

-The aim is to build a game capable of:
+The aim is to build a game capable to some degree of:

 * Combat
   * PC vs NPC (PVE)